joj-macho/Pythological-Playground/indentation-animation/README.md

 - The loop continues indefinitely, creating a back-and-forth motion of the asterisks with changing indentation.

-- If the user interrupts the program by pressing Ctrl+C (`KeyboardInterrupt`), the program catches the exception and calls `sys.exit()` to terminate the program cleanly.
+- If the user interrupts the program by pressing Ctrl+C (`KeyboardInterrupt`), the program catches the exception and calls `sys.exit()` to terminate the program.

 ## Program Input & Output

-When you run the program `indentation_animation.py`, the output will look like a visually appealing animation of a moving pattern that continuously oscillates between increasing and decreasing indentation;
+When you run the program `indentation_animation.py`, the output will look like a visually appealing animation of a moving pattern that continuously oscillates between increasing and decreasing indentation, i.e.:

 ![Indentation Animation Results](output/indent-result.gif)